Brexit: UK to restart trade talks with EU after threatening to quit | DW | 21.10.2020

 The move follows a statement from Frost's EU counterpart, Michael Barnier.
 Addressing the EU lawmakers in Brussels, Barnier said that "despite the difficulties we've faced, an agreement is within reach if both sides are willing to work constructively, if they are willing to compromise."

-In an apparent overture to London, Barnier said the UK sovereignty was a "legitimate concern on Boris Johnson's government."
+In an apparent overture to London, Barnier said UK sovereignty was a "legitimate concern of Boris Johnson's government."
 The EU official also emphasized that the EU's negotiating principles were "fully compatible with the respect of British sovereignty."

 More to follow...